MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/tables.md

 **Limitations**

 If Purge command was executed on this database, undo drop table command can't be executed to a version earlier to the purge execution.
-See [GDPR](https://kusdoc2.azurewebsites.net/docs/concepts/compliance.html#gdpr)

 Extent can be recovered only if the hard delete period of the extent container it resides in wasn't reached yet.